mjoppich/bioGUI/doc/user_guide.rst

 Windows
 -------

 Extract the zip-File and place the contained bioGUI folder somewhere on your hard drives.
-Please do not put bioGUI in your Program Files directory, as this is specially protected by Windows and may cause problems.
+**Please do not put bioGUI in your Program Files directory, as this is specially protected by Windows and may cause problems.**
+**Place bioGUI into a location which does not contain spaces in its name, e.g not `C:\Program Files\bioGUI` ! `C:\bioGUI` or `D:\bioGUI\` is fine though!**

 Linux
 -----